krishanu-bera/Smart_GPT/README.md

 # SmartGPT
-A MERN based ChatGPT replica implemented from scratch using OpenAI.
+A MERN based ChatGPT replica implemented from scratch using Groq Api.